openstack-archive/fuel-plugin-solidfire-cinder/docs/solidfire-cinder-guide.rst

 Known issues
 ============

-Due to Fuels lack of support for multiple cinder backends, only a single storage vendor backend may be automatically configure within Fuel at this time.
-If you need to support multiple vendors, hand editing of the cinder.conf is required.
+Due to Fuels lack of support for multiple cinder backends, only plugins designed to reconfigure the base storage and detect other backend plugins will work automatically.
+The SolidFire plugin will reconfigure the default storage and detect the NetApp plugin.
+If you need to support other vendors, hand editing of the cinder.conf is required.

 Release Notes
 =============